kareman/Patterns/README.md

 ![Example of using Patterns in a playground](Playground-screenshot.png)

-To try out Patterns in a playground, open Playground/Playground.xcworkspace in Xcode.
+To try out Patterns in a playground, open Playground/Playground.xcworkspace in Xcode (does not work in Xcode 12 beta 5 or earlier).

 ### Note